 This summer I read everything that Ayn Rand wrote, fictional and nonfictional.
 I had read all of her nonfiction before, so that was mostly review, but I had never touched her fiction.
 Her four prominent fictional works are We The Living, Anthem, The Fountainhead, and Atlas Shrugged, which are the ones I’ll be addressing here.

 Rand was born in St. Petersburg, Russia in the early 20th century and lived through the Soviet revolution as a young adult.
-By the late 1920s she had escaped to the United States and started writing in the 1930s.
+By the late 1920s she had escaped to the United States and started writing a decade later.
 Her work was clearly directed against Karl Marx, Soviet Stalinists, and their guiding philosophical principles.

-Historical context is important because Rand was not writing in a vacuum: she was dealing with a particular philosophical movement.
-Like many thinkers, the things Rand opposed shaped the things she supported.
+Historical context is important because Rand was not writing in a vacuum, but addressing a particular philosophical movement.
+Like many thinkers, what Rand opposed shaped the things she supported.
 Her works make sense when read with people like Marx, Harold Laski (the basis for the character Ellsworth Toohey in The Fountainhead), or Plato in mind.
-Rand intended her philosophy, Objectivism, to be a grand unifying theory, but it only addresses the world that she was immediately in.
+Rand intended her philosophy, Objectivism, to be a grand unifying theory, but it only addresses her immediate world.
 Her context defined her much more than her writings explicitly intend.

 Rand was most effective in her fiction.
-Atlas Shrugged is one of the best selling novels ever and will probably continue to be for years to come; its impact is unquestionable.
+Atlas Shrugged is one of the best selling novels ever and will probably continue to be for years to come, with unquestionable impact.
 Rand’s philosophy matured in each subsequent book.
 According to Rand, We The Living was closest to an autobiography as she ever wrote.
 We The Living had less overt philosophy than The Fountainhead or Atlas Shrugged, and what was there was significantly less developed, but was foundational to what Objectivism later became.
 After We The Living Rand was intentional in communicating Objectivism in her stories.
 We The Living served primarily as the story of the horrors of Soviet Russia with the heroine holding to a sloppy form of Objectivism, whereas The Fountainhead was a showcase for Objectivism.
-Atlas Shrugged was Rand’s vision of the world with the strength and practice of Objectivism by embodying Objectivism in story form.
+Atlas Shrugged was Rand’s vision of the world with the strength and practice of Objectivism by embodying it in story form.
 Her fiction is the paramount example of “the method is the message”.

-An example comes from her overestimation of Objectivism’s persuasiveness.
+An example comes from her overestimation of Objectivism’s persuasiveness, something shared with Marxism and its philosophical children.
 The Fountainhead and Atlas Shrugged were both designed to carry and embody Objectivism, but also to make a case for the real state of the world.
 The climax of The Fountainhead, for which Rand had done impeccable research on architectural information, was set in a courtroom.
 Howard Roark makes an epic speech, which is really Rand laying out a defense of Objectivism.
 Roark admits that he carried out the crime that he is being charged with, but makes the case that he was justified by Objectivist standards.
 He is so persuasive that the jury finds him innocent.
 It was a childish legal understanding that undermined Rand’s otherwise very well researched and grounded book.
 But more importantly it demonstrated how highly Objectivism thinks of itself and how highly Rand thought of herself.

 In Atlas Shrugged John Galt makes a 40+ page radio speech that outlines, exposits, and defends Objectivism.
-The speech is so persuasive that not only do the vast majority of Americans find themselves persuaded, but even Galt’s enemies are convinced, though they refuse to embrace Objectivism.
+The speech is so good that not only do the vast majority of Americans find themselves persuaded, even Galt’s enemies are convinced, though they refuse to embrace Objectivism.